albertjseo/covid19-mutations/README.md

 Next, navigate to the preferred IDE.
 I used PyCharm to clean and analyze the data.

-For my analysis I used the hCoV-19/Wuhan/WIV04/2019 (WIV04) from GISAID as my reference sequence and MZ571142.1 from NCBI as my mutant sequence.
-WIV04 was chosen because of its high-quality genome sequence and because it represented the consensus of a handful of early submissions for the betacoronavirus responsible for COVID-19.
-(Pilailuk et al 2020) and MZ571142.1 was chosen due to its severity as a variant.
+For my analysis I used the NC_045512.2-GenBank sequence as my reference and MZ571142.1 was chosen due to its severity as a variant.

 To ensure a full analysis I do the following: